Wherewolfe35/Server-side-inventory/README.md

 view: GET, returns the full array of inventory
 add: POST, receives a new object, adds it to the existing inventory
 search: POST, receives a string that we'll check against existing objects in the inventory & returns an array of matches (hint: research the STRING.includes JS method)

+Stretch Goals:

+Add the following features:

+clear appropriate input(s) on successful add clear appropriate search input(s) on search completion add search functionality for description display "no matches" if empty array is returned for a search "remove" button for each item that makes use of a DELETE route